 How will I receive my financial aid award letter?

-How do I accept my financial aid award?
+How do I accept my student loans?

 Click on “View and Accept Award Offer” in the Financial Aid Awards box.